NotePlan/plugin-documentation/README.md

 # NOTE: THIS IS THE TEMPLATING DOCUMENTATION, NOT THE PLUGIN DOCUMENTATION AS THE NAME WOULD SUGGEST

+For other plugins, `noteplan.co/plugins` pulls the docs from the github repo automatically (plugin.json+README).

 # Protocol

 Protocol is a [Tailwind UI](https://tailwindui.com) site template built using [Tailwind CSS](https://tailwindcss.com) and [Next.js](https://nextjs.org).